 Case Study: Qantas

-The ACSC also learns from Qantas.
-Qantas shares insights with ACSC analysts on how threat information and leads are gathered and managed in the private sector.
-The ACSC, Qantas and other aviation sector partners are also members of the Australian Aviation Cyber Council.
+The ASD's ACSC also learns from Qantas.
+Qantas shares insights with ASD's ACSC analysts on how threat information and leads are gathered and managed in the private sector.
+The ASD's ACSC, Qantas and other aviation sector partners are also members of the Australian Aviation Cyber Council.

 Qantas Group Chief Information Security Officer Jeffrey Choi stated, “My team continues to benefit from sharing knowledge and expertise with the ACSC, as well as through forums with industry peers.
 ACSC’s Advisories and threat intelligence have given the Qantas Group greater visibility of the threat landscape in which we operate”.